geocompx/geocompy/README.md

 ## Reproduce the book with mamba

-To reproduce the book with the mamba package manager, first install [miniforge](https://github.com/conda-forge/miniforge#mambaforge).
+To reproduce the book with the fast and efficient mamba package manager, first install [miniforge](https://github.com/conda-forge/miniforge#mambaforge).

 Install mamba with the following commands on Unix alike plateforms: